dotnet/docs/docs/core/introduction.md

 .NET apps and libraries are built from source code and a project file, using the .[NET SDK](https://dotnet.microsoft.com/download) or an IDE like [Visual Studio](https://visualstudio.microsoft.com/).

-The most minimal app looks like the following and be built with a simple workflow.
+The most minimal app looks like the following and can be built with a simple workflow.

 Project file: